UniversalDependencies/UD_Italian-Old/README.md

 Italian-Old is a treebank containing **Dante Alighieri's Comedy**, based on the 1994 Petrocchi edition and taken from the [**DanteSearch corpus**](https://dantesearch.dantenetwork.it), originally created at the University of Pisa, Italy.
 The syntactic annotation has been done from scratch, following UD annotation scheme.

 It is a treebank of Old Italian, specifically  Florentine.
 The Comedy was composed between approximately 1306 and 1321.

+The treebank also includes enhanced dependency annotation, with a specific focus on the `orphan` dependency relation.
+For the criteria adopted in the enhanced annotation, please refer to the paper "«Are you Afraid of Ghosts?» A Proposal for Busting Predicate Ellipsis in Universal Dependencies" (Corbetta et al., 2025).

 # Introduction